alexbudure/queuedash/README.md

 ## Features

-- Simple and clean UI
+- 😍&nbsp; Simple, clean, and compact UI
-- Add jobs to queue
+- 🧙&nbsp; Add jobs to queue with ease
-- Dark mode support
+- 🪄&nbsp; Retry, remove, and more actions for jobs
+- 📊&nbsp; Stats for job counts, job durations, and job wait times
+- ✨&nbsp; Top-level overview page of all queues
-- Next.js, Express, and Fastify
+- 🔋&nbsp; Next.js, Express.js, and Fastify adapters
-- Bull, BullMQ, and Bee-Queue
+- ⚡️&nbsp; Compatible with Bull, BullMQ, and Bee-Queue

 ## Use